G-12.0000

 for the Auburn Primary Synod.

-entity's votes shall be based
+Each entity's vote shall be based

 upon a majority vote

-of each entity's committee
+of each entity's seven committee

 members.

-serve in judicial matters in accordance with
+q. to serve in judicial matters in accordance with

 the rules of Discipline, each Primary Synod